 Registering for Early Head Start, VPK, or Kindergarten in Lee County

-A child starts developing the skills they will need for kindergarten the moment they are born but not all children develop at the same pace.
-The following articles provide some insight as to what schools expect a child to know before they enter kindergarten.
+A child starts developing the skills they will need for kindergarten the moment they are born.
+Not all children develop at the same pace.
+The following articles provide insight into what schools expect a child to know before they enter kindergarten.

 Early Head Start/Head Start